14.1 Employee Health Services

 - Received an evaluation from a substance abuse professional:

 - Successfully participated in an approved rehabilitation program required by a substance abuse professional

 - Taken a return‐to‐duty drug test with a negative result and

 - Taken a return-to-duty alcohol test with a negative result.

 - Upon release to return to work, the employee will be subject to a minimum six (6) unannounced re‐tests in the first 12 months and continued testing for 60 months.

 - Failure to comply with any and all of the above will be the basis for discipline, up to and including termination.

-All records and information of any personnel actions involving an employee with positive test results shall be maintained in confidential and secured files in the Department of Human Resources and disseminated only to authorized individuals on a confirmed need-to-know basis, as determined by the Director of Human Resources in accordance with applicable regulations, acts, and codes.
-Employees who are in a suspension status or who have tested positive for drugs and/or alcohol may not have the same FMLA job status protection as other employees.
+All records and information of any personnel actions involving an employee with positive test results will be maintained in confidential and secured files in the Department of Human Resources and disseminated only to authorized individuals on a confirmed need-to-know basis, as determined by the Director of Human Resources in accordance with applicable regulations, acts, and codes.